RPongWeb/MLFruit/README.md

 Our two variables will be features and labels.
 Features contains the texture and weight while labels contain the name of the fruit.

-e.g - Apple , Organes , and Grapes would be labels.
+e.g - Apple , Oranges , and Grapes would be labels.
 e.g - smooth , bumpy, and hard would be Features

 # Features are like the input to the classifer and labels as the output.